 The types of personal information we may collect and hold include contact information (e.g. name, job title, email address and mobile phone number, etc), photographs, employment history, educational qualifications, Commonwealth identifiers (e.g. apprenticeship numbers) and financial information (e.g. credit / debit card details, security code numbers and other related billing information).
 We may also collect and hold sensitive information including information about your health, race, marital status, medical history and criminal history.

 How do we collect personal information?

-Where we collect your personal information from third parties, we may use that information for a number of reasons including as part of the pre-employment process and to provide you with services and training.
+Where we collect your personal information from third parties, we may use that information for a number of reasons including as part of the pre-employment process, membership process and to provide you with services and training.

 We collect information from our website including the number of visits, dates of visits, pages viewed and navigation of the site.
 The purpose of collection is to improve users experience of the site and for record keeping purposes.

 We occasionally use third parties to run on-line promotions.
 We retain information about the number of clicks and impressions of these promotions.
 This information is anonymous.

 Why do we collect, use and hold your personal information?